aadi1011/AI-ML-Roadmap-from-scratch/README.md

 ## Module 4 - Deep Learning Neural Network

+Time to harness the power of our human brain to develop something that resembles the powers of a human brain.
+Neural Networks help you understand how information is processed from raw data like the human brain to mimic desired outputs.

 | S.No          | Type          | Course Name   |
 | ------------- | ------------- | ------------- |
 | 1             | `Course`      | [DeepLearning.AI Neural Networks and Deep Learning](https://www.coursera.org/learn/neural-networks-deep-learning)         |